 While you can’t control the factors that trigger your stress levels to shoot up, taking a few necessary steps to manage it—like deep breathing, avoiding alcohol, caffeine and nicotine, indulging in physical activities—might help to get your stress and hair loss under control.

 Losing hair can be frustrating, but by changing a few lifestyle habits, you may be able to help stop it.
-If you’re looking for a topical solution to add to your hair loss prevention routine, try VEGAMOUR’s GRO Hair Serum, a nutrient-packed, 100% vegan formula designed to protect, nourish and strengthen your hair follicles for thicker, fuller hair.
+If you’re looking for a topical solution to add to your hair loss prevention routine, try VEGAMOUR’s GRO Hair Serum, a nutrient-packed, 100% vegan formula designed to protect, nourish and strengthen your hair follicles for total hair wellness.